-When looking to consolidate your business debt, it’s important to find a reputable company that will work on your behalf to negotiate the best terms with your creditors.
-Talk to several and compare their offerings before making a decision.
+When looking to consolidate your business debt, it’s important to find a reputable company that will work on your behalf to negotiate the best terms.
 You may also want to consult a financial adviser to ensure you aren’t overlooking any important considerations.

 As you shop your options, you’ll also want to consider whether you want a secured or unsecured consolidation loan.
 While secured loans often come with better interest rates, they’re backed by a significant asset as collateral.
 If you’re in serious financial trouble and there’s a possibility you will default on your payments, the difference in interest isn’t going to be worth the potential of losing your home, your business or other valuables.
 You’re probably better off with an unsecured loan, even at a higher interest rate as long as it’s a savings over your current debt financing.